Looking for an answer to your question? Our Frequently Asked Questions cover applying, job posting info, interviewing and more.

 Q1: How can i submit my resume?

-A1: Alberta Health Services only accepts applications received through our online portal.
-You can easily create your resume profile online, or log into get started.
+A1: AHS only accepts applications received through our online job board.
+You can easily search for jobs and create your candidate profile to get started.

 Q2: How do I apply for a job?